 What Did the Researchers Discover?

-The study revealed that decades of such activities ultimately reduce the risk of developing Alzheimer’s disease (the most severe form of dementia) by 38 percent, and the risk of mild by 36 percent.
+The study revealed that decades of such activities ultimately reduce the risk of developing Alzheimer’s disease (the most severe form of dementia) by 38 percent, and the risk of mild cognitive impairment by 36 percent.

 To reach these conclusions, the team involved 1,939 volunteers.
 The average age of participants at the start of the study was 80 years.
 Researchers tracked their cognitive health over eight years.

-“In our study, we examined cognitive enrichment from childhood to late adulthood, focusing on the types of activities and resources that stimulate mental work.
+“In our study, we examined cognitive enrichment from childhood to late adulthood, focusing on the types of activities and resources that stimulate mental effort.
 The results confirmed that cognitive health in old age largely depends on prolonged exposure to intellectually stimulating environments,” said neuropsychologist Andrea Zamit, the lead author of the study.

-During the research, scientists asked participants about their habits at ages 12, 40, and their current age, as reported by Science Alert.
+During the study, scientists asked participants about their habits at ages 12, 40, and their current age, as reported by Science Alert.
 Questions included activities such as reading books, visiting libraries and museums, learning foreign languages, and using dictionaries.

 It’s Never Too Late to Develop Healthy Habits